Dirac leptogenesis from asymmetry wash-in via scatterings: Conclusion

 Neutrino oscillations have proven neutrinos to be massive particles, but without any indication of whether they are Dirac or Majorana particles.
 While we anxiously await an experimental resolution of this question through studies of neutrinoless double-beta decay, it behooves us to investigate possible impacts of \emph{Dirac neutrinos}.
 Compared to Majorana neutrinos, the connection between neutrino mass and matter--antimatter asymmetry has hardly been explored, even though Dirac leptogenesis~\cite{Dick:1999je} beautifully employs the neutrino-mass smallness to hide a lepton asymmetry in the decoupled $\nu_R$ bath, letting sphalerons create a baryon asymmetry in a $B-L$-conserving universe.
 Similar to standard leptogenesis, this is easily accomplished through the out-of-equilibrium decays of new heavy particles~\cite{Dick:1999je, Heeck:2023lxl}.

 In this paper, we have demonstrated that the non-thermalization of the $\nu_R$ is sufficient to satisfy Sakharov's conditions \textit{without} the need for heavy mediator decays.
 This makes it possible to obtain the observed baryon asymmetry purely from scatterings without ever producing the mediators.
-This is relevant for inflationary scenarios with small reheating temperatures compared to the mediator masses.
+This is relevant for inflationary scenarios with reheating temperatures below the mediator mass scale.

-In the flavor-blind limit employed here, a non-vanishing asymmetry requires the existence of at least three different scattering states in the considered $2\to2$ processes, which we exemplified by considering heavy leptoquarks mediating the interactions $\nu_R d_R\leftrightarrow LQ$, $\nu_R d_R \leftrightarrow e_R u_R$, and $e_R u_R \leftrightarrow LQ$.
-While the source term for the $\Delta_{\nu_R}$ vanishes in the Boltzmann equations, the existence of wash-in processes does enable the $\nu_R$ asymmetry generation.
+In the single-flavor limit employed here, a non-vanishing asymmetry requires the existence of at least three different scattering states in the considered $2\to2$ processes, which we exemplified by considering heavy leptoquarks mediating the interactions $\nu_R d_R\leftrightarrow LQ$, $\nu_R d_R \leftrightarrow e_R u_R$, and $e_R u_R \leftrightarrow LQ$.
+While the source term for the $\Delta_{\nu_R}$ vanishes in the Boltzmann equations, the existence of wash-in processes does enable the $\nu_R$ asymmetry generation, provided there exists at least one other conserved charge, taken to be right-handed electron number in our main-text example.

 We show that sufficiently large asymmetries can be achieved in a wide range of parameter space with a maximal value reached for intermediate interaction strength that lie between the freeze-in regime (very weak couplings) and the semi-thermalized regime (larger couplings).
-The viable window is limited towards smaller couplings as the $\nu_R$ abundance becomes too small to provide large $\Delta_{\nu_R} $ and towards larger couplings by the diminishing deviation from thermal equilibrium of $\nu_R$.
-The scenario can be probed by an enhanced $N_\text{eff}$: while evading current constraints, CMB-S4 experiments are expected to test the semi-thermalized regime as well as the maximum asymmetry scenario.
+The viable window is limited toward smaller couplings as the $\nu_R$ abundance becomes too small to provide large $\Delta_{\nu_R} $ and towards larger couplings by the diminishing deviation from thermal equilibrium of $\nu_R$.
+The multi-generational scenario can be probed by an enhanced $N_\text{eff}$: while evading current constraints, CMB-S4 experiments are expected to test the semi-thermalized regime as well as the maximum asymmetry scenario.